 Based on original corner’s reports, the naturally haunting atmosphere of Pamplin Historical Park gives visitors a rare opportunity to experience the Park and battlefield after dark.

 This event is offered on Friday, October 29, and Saturday, October 30 at 6:30 p.m. and 8:30 p.m.
 Space is limited and reservations are required to ensure a spot on the tour.
 The lantern-lit walk begins at the Hart Farm, located at 6915 Duncan Road, Petersburg, VA 23803.
 Admission is $12 for adults and $6 for children ages 6-12.
 The minimum recommended age for this nighttime tour is six years old.
 Flashlights are recommended for all tour participants.
-Call 804-861-2408 for reservations and directions or reserve your experience on online at
+Call 804-861-2408 for reservations and directions.
+You can also reserve and purchase your tickets online by clicking the links below.

 The health and safety of visitors and staff are the first priority.
 The park is following the governor of Virginia’s Phase III Guidelines.
 Frequent cleaning and sanitation of high contact surfaces is performed daily.
-Staff members wear face coverings and visitors are encouraged to do so as well.
+Visitors who are not vaccinated are encouraged to wear face coverings but are not required do so.
 The social distancing of a physical six feet will be maintained throughout the 424-acre park and building occupancy levels will be closely monitored.